karthik/cise/response_to_reviewers.md

 11. Maybe for each section here, describe briefly what they actually mean?
 People not familiar with software might not know, for example, what documentation actually is.
 Would help this paper appeal to a wider audience.

+> We updated terms that were not clear in the section.

 ## Software review as a service

 12. What do you mean by ‘the review process is fully open’ in this regard?
 There are a lot of potential interpretations for this: https://f1000research.com/articles/6-588/v2 (this issue again on page 6, line 13).